nushell/nushell.github.io/book/thinking_in_nu.md

 For more in-depth explanation, check [How Nushell Code Gets Run](how_nushell_code_gets_run.md).

-## Variables are immutable by default
+## Variables are Immutable by Default

 Another common surprise for folks coming from other languages is that Nushell variables are immutable by default.
 Coming to Nushell, you'll want to spend some time becoming familiar with working in a more functional style, as this tends to help write code that works best with immutable variables.